These easy baked beans start with canned navy beans, that combine with bacon, onion and a simple sauce. A great Summer side dish!

 - I like to pre-cook the bacon, simply to cook off some of the fat (so I don't get too much added to the beans as they cook).
 That is really just my preference.
 You can add un-cooked, diced bacon to the beans and the bacon will cook in the beans, if you prefer.
 You could also lay a couple of strips over the top of the beans, as an option.

-- Be sure to read the Ingredients and Tips section above the recipe card for substitution suggestions and more tips for making this recipe.
+- Be sure to read the notes above the recipe card for substitution suggestions and more tips for making this recipe.

 Didn’t have navy beans so used pinto beans and followed your receipe.
 Very tasty and went well with hot dogs done in a skillet.
 (We’re having to to adjust to no BBQ because of fire regulations.)